theimowski/FsBlog/source/blog/2016/06-21-xslt-implicit-vs-explicit-processing.md

     Description = "";
 }

 In this first of a series of posts about XSLT (hopefully to come), I'd like to share my thoughts on 2 different approaches to processing XML documents.
 From a shorter and **implicit** version I will transit to a bit longer and **explicit** transform, with the latter being easier to reason about.
-Fair compromise I think.
+What are the costs of trade?

 <!--more-->

 ## Input

-Let's imagine we are given a XML document with a pretty straight-forward structure like the following:
+Let's imagine we are given a XML document with a pretty straight-forward structure like following:

     [lang=xml]
     <root>